python/cpython/Doc/library/functions.rst

    :class:`io.TextIOBase` (specifically :class:`io.TextIOWrapper`).
 When used
    to open a file in a binary mode with buffering, the returned class is a subclass of :class:`io.BufferedIOBase`.
-The exact class varies: in read binary mode, it returns a :class:`io.BufferedReader`; in write binary and append binary modes, it returns a :class:`io.BufferedWriter`, and in read/write mode, it returns a :class:`io.BufferedRandom`.
+The exact class varies: in read binary mode, it returns an :class:`io.BufferedReader`; in write binary and append binary modes, it returns an :class:`io.BufferedWriter`, and in read/write mode, it returns an :class:`io.BufferedRandom`.
 When buffering is disabled, the raw stream, a subclass of :class:`io.RawIOBase`, :class:`io.FileIO`, is returned.